inrupt/artifact-generator/documentation/advanced-configuration.md

     #  "templates" directory.
     #  - templateCustom References a Handlebars template relative to
     #  the configuration file.
-    templateInternal: litVocabTermDependent/java/rdf4j/vocab.hbs
+    templateInternal: solidCommonVocabDependent/java/rdf4j/vocab.hbs
     # MANDATORY The extension that is appended after the name of the generated source code files.
     sourceFileExtension: java
     # These terms will be prefixed by an underscore in the generated code.
-It allows to prevent conflit if a term from
+    # It allows us prevent conflicts if a term from a vocabulary is also a
-    # a vocabulary is also a keyword in the target language.
+    # keyword in the target language.
     languageKeywordsToUnderscore:
       - class
       - abstract